Battersby Howat: Cornwall (2006)

 This multi-family development is located on Cornwall Avenue in Vancouver, opposite Kitsilano Beach.
 Each of the four suites occupies an entire floor, with northerly views towards the ocean and Stanley Park.
 While the firm is often lauded for their ability to connect their projects with rugged, wild sites, this project was designed around the relationship between the site and its surrounding urban landscape.
-Concrete walls running north-south are staggered around the long, narrow site to articulate interior and exterior spaces while maintaining privacy between residents and adjacent developments.
+Concrete walls running north–south are staggered around the long, narrow site to articulate interior and exterior spaces while maintaining privacy between residents and adjacent developments.
 The intermediate spaces formed by these walls between the site and its neighbor create an oasis of landscaped courts.

 Gambier 1 (2007)

 Accessible only by boat, Gambier 1 is a getaway cabin located on Gambier Island in the Gulf Islands, between Vancouver Island and the mainland.
 The cabin sits on a dramatic four-story cliff face that overlooks Howe Sound.
-The project is exemplary of the firm's commitment to sustainable practices and protecting natural landscapes.
 Special attention was given to the impact of construction — for example, the floor slab is cantilevered from the foundation to minimize excavation and the use of footings.
 The ground freed up by the cantilevering provides space for bracken fern and other indigenous vegetation to flourish.
-The exterior is clad in vertically-oriented dark stained cedar siding, recalling the bark of conifers that surround the site.
+The exterior is clad in vertically oriented dark stained cedar siding, recalling the bark of conifers that surround the site.